alvarocperez/GA-efficient-frontier/README.md

 ## :chart_with_upwards_trend: Best sharpe ratio using genetic algorithms

-This repo presents an evolutionary algorithm (EA) capable of maximizing the sharpe ratio for a given universe of 70.000 funds.
+This repo presents an evolutionary algorithm (EA) capable of maximizing the sharpe ratio within an universe of 70.000 funds.

 The objective of this repo is twofold.
 First of all, it is shown how the EA can be used to maximise the return of a portfolio while also minimising the risk.
 Secondly,